 Two women, one suffering from unrequited love, and the other facing a break up, switch homes over Christmas.
 Their holiday plans take them to opposite sides of the Atlantic, and give them the opportunity to find love.

 Love in real life, just like in The Holiday (2006), often involves a series of improbable circumstances that bring people together.
-You’ll not only be charmed by this film, but you and your boyfriend can also talk about the way that you found one another.
+You’ll not only be charmed by this film, but you and your significant other can also talk about the way that you found one another.

 Watch The Holiday and think about the happiness you’ve found with your partner in spite of previous heartaches.